ronaldboehm/XAML-Map-Control/README.md

    ![Select a layer](img/Step6.png)

-7. Wait for a moment for the data to load
+7. Wait a moment for the data to load

    ![Isle of Skye with SRTM data](img/Step7.png)